timmaffett/material_symbols_icons/README.md

    the corresponding font/codepoint to show the icon.
 (If you do not have the font installed you will see a box/missing glyph symbol).
-6) Unfortunately you will need to install the new fonts with each new release (or whenever there you are using a new symbol which was not in the previously installed font.
+6) Unfortunately you will need to install the new fonts with each new release (or whenever there you are using a new symbol which was not present in the previously installed font).
 ```

 [Complete interactive icon map can be found here.](https://timmaffett.github.io/material_symbols_icons)